Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 ## Media and Testimonials

-4. The Audio Section provides the user with supporting evidence showing what the choir's repertoire of songs sounds like.
+4. The Audio section provides the user with examples from the choir's repertoire of songs.
 Although these are temporary arrangments of the songs the choir uses, in the future they will be actual recordings to showcase the choir's talent.
-This is valuable to both visually impaired and sighted users and event organisers can have a better idea of what type of events will suit the choir.
+This is valuable to both visually impaired and sighted users, and event organisers can have a better idea of what type of events will suit the choir.
-5. The Testimonials Section provides feedback from some of the choir members.
+5. The Testimonials section provides feedback from some of the choir members.
 This is very useful to the user as it gives them an overview of how the choir works and the benefits people living with sightloss experience when joining the choir.

 ### Mobile Screenshots
     Audio files on iPhone 12 Pro